Problets - How instructors can use them.

 - For testing -

-Instructors can use the problets for assignments and tests in class.
+Instructors can use problets for assignments and tests in class.

-Since the problets have no way of authenticating the user, it is
+Since problets have no way of authenticating the user, it is

 recommended that problets be used for testing in supervised mode only.

-The following features of the problets are designed to facilitate
+The following features of problets are designed to facilitate

 testing: